louisnguyenn/louisnguyenn/README.md

 ## 🚀 What I'm Up To

-- Building full-stack applications with React and Express.js/Flask
+- Building full-stack applications with Next.js, React, and Express.js
 - Exploring machine learning with scikit-learn

 Check out my personal portfolio!